Quick Answer

 Sales professionals should know which model their EPC partner uses.
 A dealer selling EPC can promise fixed pricing.
 A dealer selling design-build must warn clients that final costs may shift.
 Mismatched expectations create disputes.

-Solar EPC Contract Structures and Risk Allocation
+Solar EPC Contract Structures and Pricing

 Turnkey solar project delivery depends on contract structure.
 The wrong structure transfers risk to the party least able to bear it.